praneethnarisetty/udagram-image-filter/README.md

 The starter code has a task for you to complete an endpoint in ./src/server.ts which uses query parameter to download an image from a public URL, filter the image, and return the result.

-We've included a few helper functions to handle some of these concepts and we're importing it for you at the top of the ./src/server.ts file.
+I included the few helper functions to handle some of the concepts and I importing it for you at the top of the ./src/server.ts file.

 import {filterImageFromURL, deleteLocalFiles} from './util/util';

 Deploying your system

-Follow the process described in the course to eb init a new application and eb create a new environment to deploy your image-filter service!
-Don't forget you can use eb deploy to push changes.
+Follow this process described in the terminal to eb init a new application and eb create the new environment to deploy your image-filter service Don not forget you can use the eb deploy to push changes.

 > For deploying used ...